murchandamus/bips/bip-update-process.md

 * Superseded-By: \<BIP number\>
 </pre>

+BIP
+: BIP number, or "?" before a number was assigned.
+Numbers are assigned by BIP Editors and Champions must not self-assign numbers.

+Layer
-The Layer header (only for Standards Track BIPs) documents which layer of Bitcoin the BIP applies to.
-See [[bip-0123.mediawiki|BIP 123]] for definitions of the various BIP layers.
-Activation of this BIP implies activation of BIP 123.
+: The Layer header documents which layer of Bitcoin the BIP applies to.
+See [BIP 123](bip-0123.mediawiki) for definitions of the various BIP layers.

+Champions
-The Author header lists the names and email addresses of all the authors/owners of the BIP.
+: The champions<ref>'''Why do we prefer Champion over Author?'''
+Sometimes BIP authors discontinue work on BIPs or leave Bitcoin development.
+In that case another proponent may adopt the BIP as a new owner.</ref>. header lists the names and email addresses of the current owner(s) of the BIP which may or may not be the original authors of the BIP.
-The format of the Author header value must be
+The format of the champion header values must be

   Random J. User <address@dom.ain>

-If there are multiple authors, each should be on a separate line following RFC 2822 continuation line conventions.
+If there are multiple champions, each should be on a separate line following RFC 2822 continuation line conventions.

 While a BIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the BIP is being discussed.
 No Discussions-To header is necessary if the BIP is being discussed privately with the author, or on the bitcoin email mailing lists.